ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-06-09-metrics-references.md

 ![Obviously a sandwich, from Adabie et al. (2017 NBER)](/assets/img/EHW.png){ width=50% }

   2. These standard errors are available in most statistical packages as "robust" standard errors.
-For example, the following from the Stata documentation of the `regress` command.
+For example, the following from the Stata documentation of the `regress` command:

 ```
 sysuse auto, clear